 Change the indicated paragraph and insert a new paragraph as follows

-The IsResponderTXSS subfield is present when the Next A-BFT subfield is zero, and is set to 1 to indicate the A-BFT following the BTI is used for responder transmit sector sweep (TXSS).
+The IsResponderTXSS subfield (Figure 9-61) is present when the Next A-BFT subfield is zero, and is set to 1 to indicate the A-BFT following the BTI is used for responder transmit sector sweep (TXSS).
 This field is set to 0 to indicate responder receive sector sweep (RXSS).
 When this subfield is set to 0, the FSS subfield specifies the length of a complete receive sector sweep by the STA sending the DMG Beacon frame.

 Change the below paragraph as follows (CID #1949)

-The Unsolicited RSS Enabled subfield is present when the Next A-BFT subfield is nonzero and is set to 1 to indicate that the STA is capable of receiving an unsolicited RSS in response to its BTI.
+The Unsolicited RSS Enabled subfield (Figure 17) is present when the Next A-BFT subfield is nonzero and is set to 1 to indicate that the STA is capable of receiving an unsolicited RSS in response to its BTI.
 This subfield is set to 0 otherwise.
 This subfield is ignored when received by a non-EDMG STA and when received from a non-EDMG STA.

-SP: Do you agree to accept the comment resolution as proposed in IEEE 802.11-18/0636r3?
+SP: Do you agree to accept the comment resolution as proposed in IEEE 802.11-18/0636r4?